 In 2017, the government started to roll out a new Tax-Free Childcare scheme for parents and carers.
 Read our Tax-Free Childcare article for the full details.

 Please note that your limited company cannot provide an employee with childcare using both schemes at the same time, it’s one or the other.
+We have the following article that explains all the changes to childcare announced in the April 2023 Spring Statement.

 Christmas party and staff event expenses through your limited company